frankbenderumn/Comet/README.md

 # OVERVIEW

 # TODO
-still need a purge function
+[X] still need a purge function
-and a dependencies manager
+[] and a dependencies manager
-future release will require RSA/JWT to upload to registry.
+[] future release will require RSA/JWT to upload to registry.
-Registry will exist on remote server
+[] Registry will exist on remote server
-Registry will also need environments and more advanced version control.
+[] Registry will also need environments and more advanced version control.
-Need to distinguish private and public source code.
-(SFTP) get rid of -source directory at some point
+[] Need to distinguish private and public source code.
+(SFTP) [] get rid of -source directory at some point
+[] add module feature to allow bin manipulation of jericho, celerity, psql, mongo, tigergraph, etc.
+[] Execute modules through a spawned process private shell potentially?
+Cgroups?
+[] Generate script to establish users and groups.
+Run chown as need

+# Far future
+cross platform: 1. macosx, 2. windows

 This is a package manager to help to power the Jericho Distributed System.
 This package manager is currently only for unix based systems